cose-wg/HPKE/draft-ietf-cose-hpke.md

 - kdf_id: Depends on the COSE-HPKE algorithm used.
 - aead_id: Depends on the COSE-HPKE algorithm used.
 - info: Defaults to the empty string; mutually known private information MAY be used instead.
-- aad: Canonical encoding of the Recipient_structure.
+- info: Canonical encoding of the Recipient_structure.
-- enc: The contents of the layer 'ek' parameter.
+- aad: Defaults to the empty string; externally provided information MAY be used instead.
 - ct: The contents of the layer ciphertext field.

 The plaintext output is the raw key for the next layer down.

-It is not necessary to fill in recipient_aad as HPKE itself covers the attacks that recipient_aad (and COSE_KDF_Context (and SP800-56A)) are used to mitigate.
-COSE-HPKE use cases may use it for any purpose they wish, but it should generally be for small identifiers, context or secrets, not to protect bulk external data.
+It is not necessary to populate recipient_aad, as HPKE inherently mitigates the classes of attacks that COSE_KDF_Context, and SP800-56A are designed to address.
+COSE-HPKE use cases may still utilize recipient_aad for other purposes as needed; however, it is generally intended for small values such as identifiers, contextual information, or secrets.
+It is not designed for protecting large or bulk external data.

-Bulk external data should be protected at layer 0 with external_aad.
+Any bulk external data that requires protection should be handled at layer 0 using external_aad.

-The COSE_recipient structure is repeated for each recipient.
+The COSE_recipient structure is computed for each recipient.

 When encrypting the content at layer 0, the instructions in {{Section 5.3 of RFC9052}} MUST be followed, including the calculation of the